Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/apdu/change-ref.md

 data (old and new PIN or PUK) are given in the data field.
 The data is simply the two values concatenated.

-Both the PIN and PUK are allowed to be 6 to 8 characters, but if one is less than 8, it will be padded with 0xff.
+The PIN is allowed to be 6 to 8 ASCII characters.
+If it is less than 8, it will be padded with 0xff to reach 8 bytes in length.
 For example, the default PIN is "123456", but on the device, it is represented as `31 32 33 34 34 36 FF FF`.

+The PUK is allowed to be 8 characters.
+For YubiKeys with firmware versions prior to 5.7, the key will accept any value in the `0x00` -
+`0xFF` range for a total length of 8 bytes.
+For YubiKeys with firmware version 5.7 and above, the key will only accept values in the `0x00` -
+`0x7F` range for a total length of 8 Unicode code points.

 The data is therefore 16 bytes, current value (possibly padded) followed by the new value (possibly padded).